EUI-Library/september-programme-2024-interdisciplinary-data/slides_git.md

 * How many of you are already familiar with Git/GitHub and/or other so called "version control" systems?
 * How many of you have already installed Git on your computer?
-* How many of you are already using Git/GitHub to track changes in your research?
+* Have you thought of using Git/GitHub to keep a history of your research?

 ----

 ### Cautionary note

 * This training is very much at the introductory level and many details are intentionally skipped.
-* Most of the examples assume a Unix/Linux (and Mac) command-line environment  but everything can be easily replicated in Windows and/or using a Git GUI
+* Most of the examples assume a Unix/Linux (and Mac) command-line environment  but everything can be replicated in Windows and/or using a Git GUI
-* Git can be fully taken advantage of when working with textual files but all kinds of files can be tracked!
+* Git can be fully taken advantage of when working with text-based files (.txt, .cvs. .tex, .html, or any coding/scripting language, e.g. R) but all kinds of files can be tracked!

 ---